AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 >This involves splitting the dataset into training ans test set, encoding the categorical variables using OneHotEncoder and scaling the values using StandardScaler.

 #### 5. MODEL BUILDING
->The model is trained using 1D CNN with three convolutional layers and one output layer and obtained an accuracy score oftest set
+>The model is trained using 1D CNN with three convolutional layers and one output layer and an accuracy score of 81.57% is obtained on the test set.
+>Generally, the average accuracy of the SER Models is 75%.
+Thus, we have obtained an optimal accuracy score.

 ## COMPONENT 2
 ### MOVIE RECOMMENDER SYSTEM